gapdays/gap-sage-days2016/program.md

 ## GAP-SageMath Days
-* Location: School of Computer Science, rooms 1.33A (Monday-Thursday), 1.33B (Friday)
+* Location: School of Computer Science
+* Rooms: Monday - 1.04 and 1.33B; Tuesday, Wednesday, Thursday - 1.04 and 1.33A; Friday - 1.04 and 1.33B
 * Start: Monday January 17th at 10am (coffee from 9.30am)
 * Finish: 1pm on Friday January 22nd